If you’re looking for things to do in Totnes, this blog post is here to help!

-Berry Pomeroy Castle
+16. Berry Pomeroy Castle

-The nearby Berry Pomeroy Castle is another English Heritage property that is just a five minute drive from Totnes town centre.
+The nearby Berry Pomeroy Castle is another English Heritage property that is just a five-minute drive from Totnes town centre.

 Parts of Berry Pomeroy date back to the 15th century when it belonged to the Pomeroy family, but the castle you see today mainly dates back to the 16th century when it belonged to the Seymour family.

 After the death of Henry VIII and the succession of Edward VI, the Seymours were perhaps the most influential family in the country.

 This resulted in it becoming a breeding ground for ghost stories – which you’ll be able to hear about on the audio tour!

 It is set in stunning gardens and is well worth the trip from Totnes.

-The gardens are Grade II* listed and have an impressive history spanning back over 1000 years.
+These gardens are Grade II* listed and have an impressive history spanning back over 1000 years.